 Please select the high-pressure nozzle that works best for your cleaning task.
 To learn how to select what nozzle you need, you can check out this article: Pressure Washer Fittings 103: Spray Nozzles.
 If you are washing your vehicle, the appropriate amount of pressure to use when washing the vehicle should be between 950-1100 PSI.
 Check out the Pressure Washer Spreadsheet for our tested pressure washing models.

 Pull the collar on the end of the gun and the wand assembly to install.
 Attach the nozzle and release the collar, ensuring it snaps into place, securing the nozzle.

 Turn on the water.
 Make sure there aren’t any leaks.
 If you do have leaks, the pressure washer might start to short-cycle (pulsating on and off) when turned on.
 Remove and re-thread connections on your connection points.
 If you have QDs installed and they are leaking, double-check to see if the o-rings are still seated inside the coupler.
 Check out this article for more info: Why is my 3/8" coupler leaking from the end?
 See the image below for the o-ring location.

 The power washer and hose will fill with water, so it is important to purge the system of any excess air before starting the unit by pressing the trigger on the sprayer.

 You are now ready to start the motor of your pressure washer!
 Find the “ON” button or switch to your machine.

 Enjoy the cleaning power of your pressure washer!
 Be conscious of the surface you are cleaning.
-At this point, the water coming from the nozzle is going to be somewhere around 500-2500psi depending on the capabilities of your pressure washer.
+At this point, the water coming from the nozzle will be around 500-2500psi, depending on the capabilities of your pressure washer.

-Foaming your car is a great way to pre-clean your car before breaking out your buckets and wash mitt.
+Foaming your car is a great way to pre-clean your car before breaking out your buckets and washing mitts.
 Check out this article to learn more: How To: Get the most foam out of a foam cannon.